-The Group's revenue was generated from the integrated digital marketing business and the engagement in an Internet marketing platform for the travel industry.
-The integrated digital marketing business was divided into: (i) social media management services; (ii) digital advertisement placement services; and (iii) creative and technology services.

-During the Year, revenue generated from the provision of social media management services amounted to approximately HK\$79.54 million (2017: approximately HK\$90.53 million), accounting for around 45.00% of our total revenue (2017: around 51.50%).
+The Group's revenue was generated from the integrated digital marketing business which divided from the provision of (i) social media management services; (ii) digital advertisement placement services; and (iii) creative and technology services.
+During the Year, total revenue of the Group grew by approximately 17.18% from approximately HK\$176.76 million for the year ended 31 March 2018 to approximately HK\$207.13 million for the Year.